Sakibapon/sakibapon/README.md

 	</a> -->
 </p>

-Computer Science graduate with a strong interest in Computer Vision & Natural Language Processing.
-I'm very passionate and dedicated to my work.
+Computer Science graduate with a strong interest in Edge Computing and Autonomous systems.  <!-- I'm very passionate and dedicated to my work.
 I have a strong passion for creativity and discipline.
-I take great care in the experience, architecture, and code quality of the things I build.
+I take great care in the experience, architecture, and code quality of the things I build. -->

  <!-- <img align="right" alt="GIF" src="https://github.com/Sakibapon/sakibapon/blob/main/code.gif?raw=true" width="500" height="320"/> -->